short stories, comment, articles, humour and photography

 Talk in the schoolyard often turned to WWII during the 1950s and 60s.
 Not even a decade had passed since hostilities ceased when most of us first started school.
 The war was a constant theme on the radio, TV and film.
 Too often glamourised, there can be little wonder at why we played war games during breaks.
 Whether on the battlefield or factory floor all our families had been involved in the war effort one way or another, and everyone knew someone close who had been killed or maimed as a consequence.
 As we grew older, some of us began thinking more seriously about the causes of war.
 The general consensus was that whatever had brought fascism to Germany “could never happen here”.
 Children of the British Empire, we were exceptional.
 But I harboured my doubts.

 Norway was just over a month away from celebrating thirty-five years of independence from Sweden when the Nazi occupation began.
 While dire poverty was rare, it was far from being the prosperous nation it became in the late 1960s with the discovery of off-shore oil.
 Like much of the rest of Europe, the austerity that came in the wake of the First World War had created a breeding ground for political extremism on both left and right.
 Things were made even worse by the Wall Street crash of 1929, which sent a tsunami of financial ruin round the globe.
 Just like today, the huge rewards of a successful economy always headed one way, and that was up.
 Whereas the huge costs of failure were continually being dumped on the masses that created the wealth.
 Throughout the West the middle and working classes had grown extremely angry with the small elite bleeding their countries dry.
-Many ordinary people sought radical change through membership of either the communist party or the fascists.
-With no change coming, anger began to spill over into acts of violence.
+Many ordinary people sought radical change through membership of either the communist party or joining the fascists.
+With little or no change on the table, anger began to spill over into acts of violence.
 There were times the violence was deliberately provoked by the very forces charged with containing it, in order to justify even more state control.
 In Germany, where hyperinflation was rampant, massive discontent had led to the rise of Hitler and the Nazi Party, and the fascist state taking over control of everything.

 A young adult in Oslo during the German occupation, my mother learned the deprivation fascism brings the hard way, having suffered five years under Nazi rule.
 Fear and hunger stalked the streets hand in hand.
 She met my father after the liberation of May 10th 1945.
 A flight sergeant in the RAF, he had been instrumental in the relief.
 They married in England following his demobilisation.
 Mum told me about day to day life during the occupation as I grew up.
 Though horrified at times, I never tired of listening.